opendocsg/slw-judgments-backfill/2003_SGHC_111/report.md

 _(ii) Conversion_

 54     In order to succeed in conversion, BNP must be able to show its entitlement to possession or delivery as at the time of the conversion.
 What this means is that BNP must establish that on the various dates, namely 1 May 2000 and 16 June 2000, the bank was in possession of the relevant bills of lading.
-The Court of Appeal in _The Cherry_ [2003] 1 SLR 471 affirmed this principle overruling the Judge below who held that the right to sue in conversion may be transferred to the claimant from a previous holder of that antecedent right.
+The Court of Appeal in _The Cherry_ <span class="citation">[2003] 1 SLR 471</span> affirmed this principle overruling the Judge below who held that the right to sue in conversion may be transferred to the claimant from a previous holder of that antecedent right.

 55     On the evidence, as at those dates, BNP was holder of the two switch bills that were indorsed before delivery on 14 June 2000.
 For the rest of the other 36 bills, the cargo was discharged before the pledge was created or before BNP became holder of the bills of lading.
 BNP therefore can sue in conversion for only two bills, namely SIN(BTM)KAN 25 and SIN(BTM)KAN 26.